alibaba/async_simple/docs/docs.en/Lazy.md

 }
 ```

 Note that it is not a good practice to wrap `co_await` by `try...catch` statement all the time.
-One the one hand, it is inconvenient.
+On the one hand, it is inconvenient.
 On the other hand, the current coroutine would handle the unhandled_exception by the design of coroutine.
 For the example of `Lazy`, in case of an unhandled exception happens, the exception would be stored into the current Lazy.

 For example: